Update 12 December 2022: COVID-19 information for the stroke community

 It is important to we all have the correct and up-to-date medical advice and reports.

-If you have questions about coronavirus, please call the Australian Government’s Coronavirus Health Information Line on 1800 020 080.
+If you have questions, please call the Australian Government’s Coronavirus Health Information Line on 1800 020 080.
 The helpline operates 24 hours a day, seven days a week.